nudelx/JavaScript-Compiler/README.md

 </br>
 </br>
 ## Overview
-**Command Line Closure Compiler**, is simple server side node.js plugin written and designed to help you in your daily work process with your JavaScript code.
+**Command Line Closure Compiler**, is a simple server side node.js plugin written and designed to help you in daily work process with your JavaScript code.

 I am working in web oriented environment and every day I have to check my JavaScript code for compatibility and care about the white spaces and more.
 After couple of times I being using the Google Closure Compiler web interface and dealing with this copy/paste issue, I have decided to create a plugin with command line interface.
 The Plugin can use Google Rest-Api and do the work for me by sending my JavaScript files to the Google compiler and create the compiled/optimized file in my server with short feedback from the service.